-The development and delivery of this support is led and co-ordinated by the Careers and Sixth Form Support Co-ordinator, working with teachers, local external providers, agencies and employers, the Director of Sixth Form and members of SLT.
+The development and delivery of this support is led and co-ordinated by the Careers Co-ordinator, working with teachers, local external providers, agencies and employers, the Director of Sixth Form and members of SLT.
 As a matter of policy, this is a flexible approach which includes staff across the Open Academy.
 These developments are driven primarily by the Careers and Sixth Form Support Co-ordinator in agreement with SLT.
 Delivery will be both internal and external to the Open Academy as appropriate.
-The Open Academy is currently a member of the Norwich Opportunity Area and works closely with the Careers and Enterprise Company (CEC), the Network for East Anglian Collaborative Outreach (NEACO) and University of East Anglia Outreach.